 Scope and general

-This document specifies the basic knowledge required to work in hazardous areas and the specific competence required for work associated with electrical equipment for explosive atmospheres (commonly termed ‘Ex’ equipment) and the standards to which competence is to be assessed and attributed.
+This document specifies the basic knowledge required to enter or work in hazardous areas, the specific competence required for work associated with electrical equipment for explosive atmospheres (commonly termed ‘Ex’ equipment) and the standards to which competence is to be assessed and attributed.
 It provides guidance to assessing competence based on the knowledge and skills that define the Units of Competence.

 The Basic Knowledge Unit Ex 000 covers the safety obligation of person entering a hazardous area and demonstrates that the person understands the nature of the risks associated with hazardous areas, limitations on devices that may be taken into a hazardous area and the occupational health and safety responsibilities and procedures related to hazardous areas.

 The competence specified in this Operational Document is intended as additional competence to those previously acquired for the specific type of work in non-explosive atmospheres.